A take on psychology

-In this section, I would like to share something of my take on human psychology, and how this applies to children.
-This is not the outcome of scientific research – rather it is bourne of lived experience, and coming out of my own explorations within meditation, and seems to explain something of how we humans experience life.
-Please take it as a metaphor rather than as a truth.
+I would like to share something of my take on human psychology, and how this applies to children.
+This is not the outcome of scientific research, nor is it stated as a truth.
+It is more a metaphor for life – one bourne of lived experience, and coming out of my own explorations within meditation, and seems to explain something of how we humans experience life.

 Imagine a child, as yet unborn.
 It is living in a relatively consistent space, always surrounded by warm fluid – the familiar sound of its mother’s beating heart always nearby.

 Then, all of a sudden (well, a sudden in relative terms!!), it finds itself spat out, with cold air rushing into its lungs.
 This will come as a shock.
 Not only that, it now gets cold, it gets hungry.
 It doesn’t understand what is happening.
 Then it is offered milk, or it is swaddled, and suddenly it feels reassured.
 And thus its life proceeds.

 Whilst life has the potential for great success and happiness, which I am in no way trying to deny, there is also a sense in which we all live with an existential “oh my God!” or other less polite expressions.
 What on earth is going on here, and what on earth am I supposed to do about it?
 Why am I here on this planet?